MGI-tech-bioinformatics/SARS-CoV-2_Multi-PCR_v1.0/README.md

 5. Reduce software running time
 6. Upload a docker version of this software

+Dec 8, 2021
+1. Fixed a bug in indel calling, we will merge overlaped PE reads to make the indel detection more accurate.

 ## Requirements:
 Before running this pipeline, you need to make sure that several pieces of software and/or modules are installed on the system: